10.4 Error Message Reference

 Cause

 LCC Studio could not identify a CUDA-capable NVIDIA GPU.
-The driver may not be installed, two discrete GPUs may be confusing the auto-selection, or the GPU is not supported.
+The driver may not be installed, two discrete GPUs may be confusing auto-selection, or the GPU is not supported.

 Resolution